 An OpenAPI description of the ScriptX.Services API can be found here, and a full technical reference is also available here.
 Both of these documents include functionality to test calls to the API directly from the page.

 Step 5 - ‘Then-to-now’ sample: converting a ScriptX‑enabled web page to use ScriptX.Services

 When used in conjunction with our ScriptX.Add‑on wrapper library MeadCoScriptXJS, the ScriptX.Print.Client library enables a web page to switch seamlessly between ScriptX.Services and ScriptX.Add‑on for Internet Explorer, depending on the user's browser.

 In other words, migration of your website from ScriptX.Add‑on to ScriptX.Services is quick and easy, and users of your existing, functioning ScriptX‑enabled website will no longer be restricted to Internet Explorer.

-If your organisation already uses ScriptX.Add‑on, please take a look at this article which has a worked-through example of converting a web page from ScriptX.Add‑on to use both ScriptX.Services and ScriptX.Add‑on if available.
+If your organisation already uses ScriptX.Add‑on, please take a look at the section devoted to maintaining investment in current code which discusses a worked-through example of converting a web page from ScriptX.Add‑on to use both ScriptX.Services and ScriptX.Add‑on if available.